Reverence for the Rebels

 We would like to express our deepest and sincere appreciation to our funders, partners, volunteers and supporters who made this project possible.

-This project is made possible thanks to the support of the BC Arts Council, Province of British Columbia as well as The Dance Centre.
+This project is made possible thanks to the support of the BC Arts Council, Province of British Columbia, the City of Vancouver, as well as The Dance Centre.

 We acknowledge that the land I live, work, and create on is the stolen territory of the Coast Salish Peoples, including the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.